superuser-c/stacks-interpreter/README.md

         sbuff = <chars to next '"'>
         for ch in sbuff.reverse():
           push ch to stack
+^ - inserts a new place for stack after current stack and increments stack pointer x - deletes current stack and decrements stack pointer !ROUTINES! r<name<code> - creates new routine rc<name> - runs a routine
 </pre>
 ## syntax:
 just write commands, use ? as one-line comment